 - If you don’t know how to spell a word, look it up.
 A quick and easy way to find out the correct spelling of a word is to perform a search for it using a search engine like Google.
 That search engine will, if you are incorrect, automatically suggest the correct spelling.
 Similarly, if you aren’t sure that you’re using the right word, use an online dictionary.
 You can type “Define: word” in Google (without the quotation marks) or visit a website like dictionary.com for help.

 - Double-check apostrophe usage.
 Mistakes with apostrophes are very common and they can make potential customers think less of your business.
 Many websites offer tips for using the apostrophe, so search the Internet for help if you aren’t sure that what you have written is grammatically correct.
-Check out our article on 14 punctuation marks for more help.
+Check out our article on unnecessary apostrophes for more help.

 - Review each sentence for clarity.
 Your goal is to use as few words as possible while making your point clear.
 Ambiguous wording will confuse some customers and ostracize others.
 Unclear phrasing can also hurt your business.
 If, for example, you do not clearly state the terms of a sale, you may have to give customers more than you intended to sell – for a lower price.